-Also known as Summersweet, Clethra can be found naturally in marshes and stream banks, but will thrive in your garden and be a nutritious food source to the pollinators in your area.
-It’s showy-white, upright flowers are very fragrant and attractive to hummingbirds, butterflies, native bees, and more.
+Sweet Pepperbush, also known as Clethra alnifolia, can be found naturally in marshes and stream banks, but will thrive in your garden and be a nutritious food source to the pollinators in your area.
+Its showy white, upright flowers are very fragrant and attractive to hummingbirds, butterflies, native bees, and more.
 It spreads by suckering roots, and can be used as a pollinator-friendly hedge, or in a rain garden.
-In autumn, it’s foliage will turn lovely shades of gold and copper brown.
+In autumn, its foliage will turn lovely shades of gold and copper brown.
 Planting this species is a great way to help sustain and provide for our pollinator friends.